CiscoDevNet/intersight-powershell/docs/Initialize-IntersightStorageVirtualDriveConfiguration.md

 ```

 ### -Name
 The name of the virtual drive.
 The name can be between 1 and 15 alphanumeric characters.
-Spaces or any special characters other than - (hyphen), _ (underscore), : (colon), and . (period) are not allowed.
+Spaces or any special characters other than - (hyphen) and _ (underscore) are not allowed.

 ```yaml
 Type: string